Adam’s Rib (1949) dir. George Cukor

 w/ Veronica Lake, Frederic March, Cecil Kellaway, Robert Benchley, Susan Hayward, Elizabeth Patterson, Marie Blake, Mary Field, Emma Dunn, Billy Bletcher, Robert Homans, James Millican, Ann Carter, Bess Flowers

-Two decades before Darren married Samantha on TV’s Bewitched, Wallace Wooley (March) married a long-exiled Salem witch named Jennifer (Lake) in this classic from Paramount.
+22 years before Darren married Samantha on TV’s Bewitched, and sixteen years ahead of witch-falls-in-love-with-mortal in Bell, Book and Candle, Wallace Wooley (Frederic March) marries a long-exiled Salem witch named Jennifer (Veronica Lake) in this classic from Paramount.
 It’s supernatural slapstick akin to Topper (1937); in fact, it’s based on an unfinished novel by Topper’s author Thorne Smith.
 From the mischief to the special effects, everything’s cute without being cutesy.
-Veronica Lake, an era icon with her ‘peekaboo’ hairstyle, was not liked by her former costar Joel McRea, who refused to star with her again, or Frederic March who considered her a talentless sexpot.
+Veronica Lake, an era icon with her “peekaboo” hairstyle, was not liked by her former costar Joel McRea, who refused to star with her again, or March who considered her a talentless sexpot.
 Still, smoke is so very fitting for her noncorporeal form.
-Cecil Kellaway’s performance as Jennifer’s witch-dad breathes some real comedy into I Married a Witch.
+Cecil Kellaway’s performance as Jennifer’s tipsy witch-dad breathes some real comedy into I Married a Witch.
 Other greats are Elizabeth Patterson, Billy Bletcher, Mary Field, and comedian Robert Benchley (see How To Sleep above).
 Bess Flowers is the Maid of Honor.
 She was queen of the uncredited extras who appeared, however briefly, in over 800 movies.
 Somehow throughout this 77-minute farce, Susan Hayward is barely noticeable.

 I Remember Mama (1948) dir.
 George Stevens